 Kyoko Katayama is the contributing writer in the Winter/Spring 2020 Catalog.
 Below, read her writing that appears in the catalog.

-Kyoko’s full text also appears below her bio.
+Kyoko’s full text appears below her bio.

 Contributing Writer Kyoko Katayama: